Nile Expedition

-The Nile Expedition, sometimes called the Gordon Relief Expedition (1884–85), was a British mission to relieve Major-General Charles George Gordon at Khartoum, Sudan.
-Gordon had been sent to the Sudan to help Egyptians evacuate from Sudan after Britain decided to abandon the country in the face of a rebellion led by self-proclaimed Mahdi, Mahommed Ahmed.
+The Nile Expedition, sometimes called the Gordon Relief Expedition (1884–1885), was a British mission to relieve Major-General Charles George Gordon at Khartoum, Sudan.
+Gordon had been sent to Sudan to help the Egyptians withdraw their garrisons after the British decided to abandon Sudan in the face of a rebellion led by self-proclaimed Mahdi, Mahommed Ahmed.
 A contingent of Canadians was recruited to help the British navigate their small boats up the Nile River.
 The Nile Expedition was the first overseas expedition by Canadians in a British imperial conflict, although the Nile Voyageurs were civilian employees and did not wear uniforms.

 The expedition was commanded by Garnet Wolseley.
-After Commander Herbert Stewart was mortally wounded, Brigadier-General Charles William Wilson took command of an advance party of about 1,400 men.
-On two Nile steamers Wilson's Desert Column reached Khartoum in the afternoon of 28 January 1885.
+Wolseley instructed Herbert Stewart to take command of an advance party of about 1,800 British soldiers and 350 native auxiliaries through the Bayuda Desert by camel.
+This force became known as the Desert Column.
+After Stewart was mortally wounded, Charles William Wilson took over command.
+A small part of Wilson's Desert Column reached Khartoum on two Nile steamers in the afternoon of 28 January 1885.
 It came two days too late: Khartoum had been seized by the Mahdists in the early hours of 26 January.
-Between 5,000 and 10,000 inhabitants of the city were slaughtered, among them Gordon.
+The entire garrison, along with Gordon and 4,000 civilians had been killed.

 Wilson received criticism afterwards for his delay in sailing to Khartoum, with Wolseley stating that Wilson had "lost any nerve he had ever possessed".
 Other sources however, spread the blame, particularly on Wolseley.
-The public in England also blamed Prime Minister William Gladstone for not having taken steps to relieve the siege of Khartoum and some historians have held Major-General Gordon responsible, because he had refused the order to evacuate while that was still possible.
+The public in England also blamed Prime Minister William Gladstone for not having taken steps to relieve the siege of Khartoum and some historians have held Major-General Gordon responsible, because he had refused the order to evacuate while it was still possible.